Commercial Refrigeration Buyers' Guide

-Reach-in refrigerators are general cold-storage workhorses, used in nearly every commercial kitchen to keep the most frequently accessed foods nearby.
+Reach-in refrigerators are the cold-storage workhorses of commercial refrigeration, used in nearly every commercial kitchen to keep the most frequently accessed foods nearby.
 They can include up to 3 sections with solid or glass doors and can be used for storing everything from fresh produce to bottled drinks.
-Many are designed to be ”working boxes” and will maintain safe temperatures when they’re opened frequently.
-Some have half-sections with Dutch doors for keeping foods organized and saving energy.
+Many are designed to be "working boxes" and will maintain safe temperatures when they’re opened frequently.
+Some have half-sections with Dutch doors for increased organization and energy efficiency.

 There are two types of refrigerated prep tables.
 Salad and sandwich tables usually have narrow cutting boards and room for several pans to hold toppings for salads and sandwiches like sliced meats, cheese, and vegetables.
-The pan area doesn’t always span the length of the table; some of them include room on one end for holding countertop equipment like a panini press or griddle.
+The pan area doesn’t always span the length of the table, and some of them include room on one end for holding countertop equipment like a panini press or griddle.
 Pizza tables have wider work surfaces and their ingredient rails are often above the prep area, giving you plenty of room to work with large pies.
 These commercial refrigerators also include a refrigerated base with cabinets or drawers for storing additional ingredients.

 Refrigerated deli cases can display fresh products like sliced meats and cheeses, making them a common sight in sandwich shops and grocery stores.
 For non-refrigerated foods like baked goods, bakery display cases are a good choice.
 They offer the same design, but usually without refrigeration that could put moisture into the air and ruin your food.
 With straight glass, curved glass, and countertop units, you should be able to find a case that matches your needs and existing décor.